meituan/RoboAspectJ/README.md

 ### As Library

 compile and bundle your aspects independently using ajc, then make it dependency in build script.
-Example:
+For example:

 ``` groovy
 compile 'com.example.myaspects:library:1.0'